School fees and donations

 - class trips.

-If you've paid school donations, you can apply for a tax credit through the Inland Revenue Department.
+If you’ve paid school donations, you can apply for a tax credit through Inland Revenue.

 State-integrated schools are schools that were private but have become part of the state system.

 They can charge compulsory fees called ‘attendance dues’ for property-related costs.
 Otherwise, they have the same donation rules as state schools.

 Schools can also ask you to pay for:

 - canteen food